digitalspring/whitepaper/whitepaper.md

 activity accurately, it is still hard to come up with a generic algorithm that yields a suitable polling interval in every case.
-Consider, for instance, a long-standing conversation between two old friends Bob and Carl that only get in touch with each other every other year.
+Consider, for instance, a long-standing conversation between two old friends Bob and Carl that only talk to each other every other year.
 But one day, Carl passes by Bob's city by coincidence and thinks of asking Bob whether he spontaneously wants to meet up for lunch.
 Now, if Bob is in an area without phone reception at this time and if the polling interval had been set to a few weeks or even just a day or two, he would not receive Carl's message in time.

 This demonstrates that it is no a good idea to let a peer have multiple places to poll for new messages, no matter the polling interval.
 It